julia9237/website/README.md

     --bg2: rgb(66,66,66);
 }
 ```
+A color definition can take hex or predefined colors by default, but also rgb with the rgb(r,g,b) function.
 Currently theme names also have to be added to the `commandHandler.js` file to the `themes` array, so they are recognized.
 I plan on auto-recognizing themes from the `styles.css`.

 # Credits

-## Font
+### Font
 * PxPlus IBM VGA9: https://int10h.org/oldschool-pc-fonts/fontlist/#ibmvgamcga